cpp-self-driving-husky/cpp-husky-a200-stereo-vision/README.md

 # CPP Husky A200 Stereo Vision
 Review Status: Not Reviewed
 ## Introduction
 This document covers Stereoscopic Vision specified in [Cal Poly Pomona's Self Driving Husky A200](https://github.com/cpp-self-driving-husky/cpp-husky-a200-design-doc).
 Stereoscopic Vision is one way for an autonomous vehicle to determine how far away an object is.
-On the Husky A200, a stereoscopic camera will be used along with LIDAR and sonar in order to aid in obstacle avoidance.
 ## User Stories
 * As a user, I want to be able to rely on the data that the stereoscopic camera is giving to the Husky A200.
 ## Requirements
 * The vehicle shall detect stationary obstacles to avoid.
 * The vehicle shall use multiple sensor types that are unrelated in data acquisition method to detecct obstacles.
 ## Solution
+On the Husky A200, a stereoscopic camera will be used along with LIDAR and sonar in order to aid in obstacle avoidance.
+A stereoscopic camera takes two images (one from each camera) and then creates a disparity map.
+This disparity map can be used to calculate the depth an object is away from the camera.

 ## Important Data From ROS Topics
 * ### Data from sensor_msgs/Image
     * This topic can give the image matrix data as a single array with size step * rows